zebbra/neops-docs/README.md

 <!-- TODO: Doc and Latest Release Badge -->

+!> **Getting ready for Version 1.0** We are standardizing last things under the hood to fulfill our **backwards compatibility commitment** according to [SemVer](semver.org).
+Until then, this documentation is incomplete.
+Stay tuned by the end of the year and subscribe to updates on [neops.io](https://www.neops.io/#contact)!

 ## Getting Started

 Check out the [Quick Start](installation.md) documentation to get started.